Rolands-Laucis/Socio/Documentation.md

     verbose = false, //overall stopper of all msgs from printing to console.
 Doesnt affect the log handlers ^ .
 They are evaluated first. hard_crash = false, //should thrown errors throw futher (bubble) after the error msg is written?
 Usually causes the entire process to crash. prefix ='', //msgs of this class will have a prefix, e.g. [SocioServer], to know which class instance created the msg.
 Higher order classes have their logical defaults. use_color = true, //the msg prefix will get a background color representing its severity level.
 Some terminals dont understand these special bytes.
 Chrome dev tools and VS Code powershell both work fine.
 You also prop dont want these in your log files.
 NOTE, this option is a static class property, so it can be set at any time from anywhere!
 All instances share this prop.
+False by default on firefox, bcs it doesnt support this.
     log_level: LogLevel.INFO //set the initial log level in the constructor.
 This can be altered at runtime via x.log_level = 1 | LogLevel.INFO | LogLevel[1] | LogLevel['INFO']
   }
 });
 ```

-On Unix systems simply the output of the terminal can be piped to a log file for persistance.
+On Unix systems the output of the terminal can be piped to a log file for persistance.
 E.g. ``node run > ./log.log``.
 Otherwise you can get creative ;)